Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for Pottery Barn Pearce Roll Arm Sofa

-• Add a small lumbar pillow if you work on a laptop for more than an hour at a time.
+• Add a small lumbar pillow if you work on a laptop for more than an hour at a time and want better back support.

-• Vacuum under and between cushions weekly to prevent grit from accelerating fabric wear.
+• Vacuum under and between cushions weekly so grit does not wear on the fabric.

-• Use felt pads and confirm level contact on all legs so the frame doesn’t develop a subtle rock on uneven floors.
+• Use felt pads and make sure all legs sit level so the frame does not develop a slight rock or start sliding on the floor.

-• If you eat on the sofa, keep a dedicated blotting cloth nearby and handle spills immediately.
+• If you eat on the sofa, keep a blotting cloth nearby and deal with spills immediately using a basic couch-cleaning routine.

 FAQs